 Your event is no longer held back by location and venue constraints.
-Participants that couldn’t attend because of travel costs or scheduling limitations can take part from anywhere.
+Participants who couldn’t attend because of travel costs or scheduling limitations can take part from anywhere.
 Think about additional target audiences that can benefit from your event and reach out to them.

 Another great opportunity is the ability to book any Speaker or Presenter.
 Now that you don’t have to deal with travel limitations, you can invite more speakers to present from anywhere around the world.
 These speakers don’t have to deliver their presentations live.
-Speaker presentations can be pre-recorded, edited and shared at the appropriate times.
+Speaker presentations can be pre-recorded, edited, and shared at the appropriate times.

 Just as the distance is a constraint, event space can create limitations too.
 With attendees joining from the comfort of their homes, there is no need to worry about session space being too small, too big, too warm, too cold, too loud, or too hard to find.
-A computer and decent internet connection is all your attendees will need!
+A computer and a decent internet connection are all your attendees will need!

 Balancing out your event budget just became substantially easier.
 Virtual events eliminate the typically largest live event costs: venue costs and food and beverage costs.
 Live events also eliminate travel costs and can result in substantial reductions in speaker fees as well.
-Reinvest these savings back into your overall event experience through taking your event experience to the home or office of your audience.
+Reinvest these savings back into your overall event experience by taking your event experience to the home or office of your audience.

-You can go even further with Sched by creating an unlimited free trial to get your event page looking perfect, and upgrade when you’re ready to go live.
+You can go even further with Sched by creating an unlimited free trial to get your event page looking perfect and upgrade when you’re ready to go live.
 Your organization can also partner with Sched to help organize and manage your virtual event.